AlessioTonioni/tf-objdetector/README.md

 This repository provides a bunch of scripts to train and deploy an object detector using tensorflow object detection api.

-Follow the step by step guide to train, validate and deploy your own object detector
+Follow the step by step guide to train, validate and deploy your own object detector.

 **Requires:**

 + Python3
 + tensorflow --> https://www.tensorflow.org/
 + tensorflow object detection api --> https://github.com/tensorflow/models/tree/master/research/object_detection